 How Long Does It Take to Get Dental Implants?

-When clients call us, one of the questions they ask is how long does it take to get dental implants?
+One of the most common questions we receive is, ‘How long does the dental implant procedure take?’
 And, while it’s not possible to provide an answer that covers every imaginable case, a few estimates are possible.
-As Kalamazoo’s premier source for high-quality implant dentistry, we pride ourselves on educating our patients and helping them choose the best options for their health.
+As Kalamazoo’s go-to source for high-quality implant dentistry, we pride ourselves on educating our patients and helping them choose the best options for their health.

 In most cases, dental implants are the most durable, most natural, and longest lasting solution to missing teeth.

 We’ve discussed the implant procedure before and, in another article, discussed the workings of ‘same day implants.’
-But, when your teeth are damaged, you want to know exactly how long it takes to repair – or replace – them.
+But, when your teeth are damaged and your quality of life is impacted, you want to know how long it takes to repair or replace them.
 So, in this post, we’d like to specifically cover the time frames involved.

 Realistically, there are a couple of answers to this question.
 While the dental implant surgery itself can be completed in only a few hours, it’s important to remember that both prep work and healing times are necessary.

-With discovery, examinations, prep work, and healing times considered, it takes three to six months to complete the dental implant process.
+With discovery, examinations, prep work, and healing times considered, it takes three to six months to complete the dental implant procedure.

 Step 1: Dental Examination

-Generally, the procedure starts with a dental exam.
+Generally, the dental implant process begins with a dental exam.
 During this exam, we’ll look at the overall health of your mouth via X-rays, scans, and traditional dental techniques.
 Since your implants will be affixed directly to your jawbone, this process helps us determine if additional steps, such as bone grafts, are necessary.

 Step 3: Healing

 After your surgery, you may experience some discomfort.
-During this time, it’s incredibly important that you follow the instructions given to you by your dentist.
+As a final step, it’s incredibly important that you follow the instructions given to you by your dentist to be certain the implant heals correctly.
 This may include applying ice, altering your diet, or avoiding certain exercises.
 Your initial discomfort may diminish in under a week.
-But, again, you’ll need to continue the regimen that your dentist assigned you until the full healing period is complete.
+But, again, to ensure the long-term success of your dental implants you’ll need to continue the regimen that your dentist assigned you until the full healing period is complete.

 At West Wind Dental, we know that patients want fast, immediate solutions to missing, damaged, or painful teeth.
-Based on how often we’re asked about how long it takes to get dental implants, we understand it’s a primary concern.
-So, if you have any questions or concerns about the procedure, we encourage you to reach out to us today to discuss your options.
+Based on how often we’re asked about how long the entire process takes to get dental implants, we understand it’s a primary concern.
+So, if you have any questions or concerns about dental implants, we encourage you to reach out to us today to discuss your options and schedule an initial consultation.

 Dr. Drew | West Wind Dental